xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 ssh tunneling encapsulate a layer 3-7 traffic between 2 hosts over ssh

-ssh encryption is added to the communication - *so that if an unsecured communication is used by the application, it is encrypted*
+ssh encryption is added to the communication - *so that if an unsecured communication is used, it is encrypted*

-it can also be use to bypass firewall restrictions by fowarding ports
+it can also be used to bypass firewall restrictions by fowarding ports

 uncontrolled or unmonitored tunnels can be used as backdoors, for data exfiltration, bouncing attacks & more
 ### local fowarding